 where $\theta = (\nu_0,\nu_1,\pi,\lambda),$ $\mathrm{N}(a\mid 0,\nu^2)$ is the density of a normal distribution with mean zero and variance $\nu^2$, $C(\theta)$ and $C({Z},\nu_0,\nu_1,\lambda)$ are normalizing constants, and $\nu_{z_{ij}}$ is $\nu_0$ or $\nu_1$ according as $z_{ij}$ is 0 or 1.
 The hyperparameter $\pi \in (0,1)$ controls the prior distribution of the binary edge indicators in ${Z}$.
 The hierarchical prior specification above leads to the following prior specification on $\Omega$:

-A small $\nu_0 > 0$ and a large value of $\nu_1 > 0$ induces a soft-spike-and-slab prior on the elements of $\Omega$.
-The above prior having a two-component mixture of normals, facilitates in graph structure learning via the latent binary indicators ${Z}$.
+A small $\nu_0 > 0$ and a large value of $\nu_1 > 0$ induce a soft-spike-and-slab prior on the elements of $\Omega$.
+The above prior, having a two-component mixture of normals, facilitates graph structure learning via the latent binary indicators ${Z}$.
 The sampling procedure for generating samples from the posterior distribution $p(\Omega \mid {X}^{(n)},{Z})$ is identical to the block Gibbs sampler proposed in Wang \cite{wang2012bayesian}, via introduction of the $p$-dimensional symmetric matrix ${V} = (\!(\nu_{z_{ij}}^2)\!)$ with zeros in diagonal and $(\!(\nu_{ij}^2: {i<j})\!)$ as the upper-diagonal entries, where $\nu_{ij}^2 = \nu_{z_{ij}}^2$.
 The conditional posterior distributions of the binary indicator variables ${Z}$ given the data and $\Omega$ are independent Bernoulli with success probability

-Though the structure learning accuracy of the above method is comparable to other Bayesian structure learning methods, the block Gibbs sampler based computational approach makes it computationally simple and faster, especially for scaling up in large dimensions.
+Although the structure-learning accuracy of the above method is comparable to that of other Bayesian structure-learning methods, the block Gibbs sampler-based computational approach makes it simpler and faster, especially when scaling to large dimensions.